Kurdish informant provided key intel in operation that killed ISIS leader Abu Bakr al-Baghdadi

 Kurdish-led forces allied with the United States provided information — including used underwear for a DNA analysis — that was key to the operation that killed the Islamic State group's leader Abu Bakr al-Baghdadi, the leader of the Kurdish forces in Syria said Monday.

-In an exclusive interview with NBC News, Gen. Mazloum Abdi of the Syrian Democratic Forces said his intelligence service had a source deep in Baghdadi's inner circle who described a room-by-room layout of the terror leader's compound on the Turkish border, including the number of guards, floor plan and tunnels.
+In an interview with NBC News, Gen. Mazloum Abdi of the Syrian Democratic Forces said his intelligence service had a source deep in al-Baghdadi's inner circle who described a room-by-room layout of the terror leader's compound on the Turkish border, including the number of guards, floor plan and tunnels.

-Kurdish intelligence operatives who managed the source passed that information to American forces, giving U.S. Special Ops a better understanding of Baghdadi's safe house before striking it, according to Abdi.
+Kurdish intelligence operatives who managed the source passed that information to American forces, giving U.S. Special Ops a better understanding of al-Baghdadi's safe house before striking it, according to Abdi.

 Abdi said the unidentified source was on location during the raid and left with the attacking U.S. forces.

-The source, whom Abdi described as one of Baghdadi's security advisers, proved to U.S. intelligence that he had direct access to Baghdadi this summer by turning over the ISIS leader's used underwear and later a sample of his blood.
+The source, whom Abdi described as one of al-Baghdadi's security advisers, proved to U.S. intelligence that he had direct access to al-Baghdadi this summer by turning over the ISIS leader's used underwear and later a sample of his blood.

 President Donald Trump thanked Syrian Kurds on Sunday for their role in the U.S. operation.